tangshuang/componer/README.md

 componer install
 ```

-All npm packages and bower packages will be install in your project root path.
+All npm packages and bower packages will be install in your project root path. `-p` is not useful in this method.

 ### link <name>